 ]]>

-280+ Black-Owned Bookstores in the U.S. and Worldwide https://booksforblackkids.com/black-owned-bookstores-in-the-u-s-and-worldwide/ https://booksforblackkids.com/black-owned-bookstores-in-the-u-s-and-worldwide/#respond Wed, 04 Dec 2024 16:57:55 +0000 https://booksforblackkids.com/?p=5066 If you’re looking to support Black-owned businesses in your city, online, or overseas, you’ve come to the right place.
-This […]
+300+ Black-Owned Bookstores in the U.S. and Worldwide https://booksforblackkids.com/black-owned-bookstores-in-the-u-s-and-worldwide/ https://booksforblackkids.com/black-owned-bookstores-in-the-u-s-and-worldwide/#comments Wed, 04 Dec 2024 16:57:55 +0000 https://booksforblackkids.com/?p=5066 If you’re looking to support Black-owned businesses in your city, online, or overseas—and you like to read—you’ve come to the […]

-The post 280+ Black-Owned Bookstores in the U.S. and Worldwide appeared first on Books for Black Kids.
+The post 300+ Black-Owned Bookstores in the U.S. and Worldwide appeared first on Books for Black Kids.

 ]]>

 This is the most comprehensive list of Black-owned bookshops in the U.S. and around the world.
 And I stumble upon new ones every day, so some are certainly missing.
-Whether you’re looking for a Black-owned bookstore to enjoy in town, online, or on vacation, this aggregated list should give you some options.
+Whether you’re looking for a Black-owned bookstore to enjoy in town, online, or on vacation, this list should give you some options.

 List of Black-Owned Bookstores by Region